dispel/jak/README.md

 For a more thorough introduction you should [read the documentation.](https://jak.readthedocs.io).

 jak currently works for *nix type systems such as macOS or ubuntu.
-We are working on windows compatibility.

-**IMPORTANT!!
-JAK IS NOT READY FOR PRODUCTION USE YET!!**

 # Installation